Get an annual AARP membership for only $12. Limited time offer.

 Consumer Cellular

 Looking for a new phone?
 Consumer Cellular offers more than 30 devices, including everything from simple flip phones to the latest iPhones.
 You’ll find new and refurbished phones from Samsung, Motorola, Nokia, and Consumer Cellular’s own phones.
+Plus, many of Consumer Cellular’s phones are hearing-aid compatible.

-Older adults who want a durable, easy-to-use phone without many bells and whistles might like Consumer Cellular’s IRIS Flip.
+Older adults who want a durable, easy-to-use phone without many bells and whistles might like Consumer Cellular’s IRIS Easy Flip.
 We like that this phone is lightweight and hearing-aid compatible, and that it has large, textured, clearly labeled buttons.
 Designed with senior users in mind, it’s a nice option for people with vision loss or arthritis.

 Testing out Consumer Cellular's IRIS Flip